Notes for Guidance - Bankruptcy (Scotland) Act 2016 (as amended)

 • representations have been received to the suggest discharge should not be granted

-AST will notify the decision to the trustee and the debtor.
+The BAI team will notify the decision to the trustee and the debtor.

 The trustee must within seven days of receipt of the decision notify all known creditors and provide details of the review and appeal procedure.